properallan/ENE300/README.md

 cd ENE300
 ```

-Install the `ene300` package using pip
+Install the `ene300` package using pip:

 ```
 pip install ./